astrofra/demoscene-interactive-book/README.md

 ### Credits

-_Includes video captures of the following productions:_
+_Includes video captures & adaptations of the following productions:_
 - Road to Valhalla, by Julien JDM & Resistance (2017)
 - Megapole, by RedSector Inc. (2015)
 - Remnants, pbyar Alcatraz (2024)